Metro in Mexico City

 The Red de Transportes de Pasajeros (Passengers Transport Network in English) is a bus fleet designed to transport all users around the city, but uttermost to zones far away from the city center or to areas where Metro or Metrobus can’t go.

 Actually, most citizens use more than 2 combined ways of transport: RTP and Metro, trolleybus and Metro, etc. RTP buses sometimes have an option for express travel, meaning the bus will only make a few stops to reach the destination faster.
-Also, some buses are eco-friendly, which is definitely the best option for taking care of the environment.
+Also, some buses are eco-friendly, which is the best option for protecting the environment.
 Please note the hours and prices vary depending on the line.
-For larger distances, the price can increase, as an example an RTP going from Santa Fe to Estadio Azteca (25km) costs $20 pesos.
+For more considerable distances, the price can increase, as an example an RTP going from Santa Fe to Estadio Azteca (25km) costs $20 pesos.

 Currently, bicycles have become increasingly popular in Mexico City.
 The government actively supports this trend and allocates funds for new bicycle routes.
 As a result, bike rental services are available, especially in the central districts.
 Among them, the most widespread are probably Ecobici and Dezba.
-Ecobici currently has the widest network of bike stations.
-Dezba, however, operates mostly in the city center.
+Ecobici currently has the most expansive network of bike stations.
+Dezba, however, operates mainly in the city center.

 Mexico City has 170 kilometers of bicycle path, 9000 bikes, and 687 bike stations where you can pick up and drop off one.
 Ecobici is owned by Mexico City’s government while Dezba is a private company with electric bikes, in both cases, you must own a debit or credit card to use it.
-To use Ecobici or Dezba, you’ll be required to register with their apps, an official and up-to-date ID, a credit or debit card, and your personal information.
+To use Ecobici or Dezba, you must register with their apps, an official and up-to-date ID, a credit or debit card, and your personal information.

-Most taxis in Mexico City have taximeters and normally represent an pretty affordable form of transport, especially on shorter distances.
-However, if possible, avoid dealing with unlicensed drivers (normally you can see the license on the back door).
+Most taxis in Mexico City have taximeters and usually represent affordable transport, especially on shorter distances.
+However, if possible, avoid dealing with unlicensed drivers (you usually can see the license on the back door).
 Many prejudices surround city transportation, saying that Mexico City is dangerous even for taking taxis.

-Nevertheless, before starting your trip, it is also recommended that the driver uses a taximeter.
+Nevertheless, before starting your trip, it is also recommended that the driver use a taximeter.
 If (s)he doesn’t and you are still OK with that, agree on the price in advance to avoid unpleasant surprises.
-If you feel that the price is too good to be real, you better refuse the service, find another car, or use a car-hailing service like Uber.
-In some subway terminals, there are taxi spots (taxis de sitio in Spanish), in which drivers are only meant to pick up from that spot make the trip, and then return, so it’s a safe place to take a ride.
+If you feel the price is too reasonable to be accurate, you better refuse the service, find another car, or use a car-hailing service like Uber.
+Some subway terminals have taxi spots (taxis de sitio in Spanish), where drivers are only meant to pick up from that spot, make the trip, and then return, so it’s a safe place to take a ride.

 Fee price:Â

-Currently, Mexico City, like any modern metropolis, has a wide variety of car-hailing services.
+Mexico City, like any modern metropolis, has a wide variety of car-hailing services.
 Those would probably be your best choice regarding comfort, safety, and price.
-All of them usually are significantly cheaper than taxis (especially for longer distances of over 2 km) and offer the highest level of safety among all the above-mentioned means of transport.
+They are usually significantly cheaper than taxis (especially for longer distances of over 2 km) and offer the highest level of safety among all the above-mentioned means of transport.
 Nowadays, there are around 5 competing car-hailing companies in Mexico City.
 They mostly have similar prices but different numbers of drivers.

-From our experience, we would recommend using one of the 3 biggest ones – Uber, Didi, and Indrive.
+Based on our experience, we recommend using one of the 3 biggest ones – Uber, Didi, and Indrive.
 Both have good prices and huge fleets of cars that will arrive quite quickly at your place.
-Didi usually is a bit cheaper, but Uber offers more tariffs.
+Didi is usually a bit cheaper, but Uber offers more tariffs.
 E.g. Uber Pool allows sharing the price of the ride with another traveler, while Uber XL offers bigger cars for up to 6 passengers.
 In the case of In Drive, you can change your tariff so the driver can adjust to your demand.

-Our tips will give you an awesome experience without any problems.
+Our tips will give you an incredible experience without any problems.
 Here are some safety tips for traveling in Mexico:

 So now, after reading this article, you should be able to move around Mexico City safely, efficiently, and totally like a local.
 Each of the transports that we discussed has its pros and cons and thus should be used based on your needs, situation, and destiny.